 Particularly in consulting, the exact designation often leads to confusion.
 As cited and bolded in the previous section, “consulting economists” are among the representatives of the liberal professions.

-However, according to the German Federal Ministry for Economic Affairs and Energy, not every management consultant can automatically be classified as a freelancer, as the term “management consultant” is not a protected job title by law.
+However, according to the Federal Ministry for Economic Affairs and Energy, not every management consultant can automatically be classified as a freelancer, as the term “management consultant” is not a protected job title by law.
 Therefore, the tax office must first check whether certain requirements are met.
 For example, proof of a relevant business administration degree must be provided.

 The Freelance Trend in Consulting

-And the consulting industry is no exception to this trend.
-Moving from permanent employment to self-employment is a popular “move” for consultants.
-The Federal Association of German Management Consultants (BDU) estimates the number of consultants currently working on a freelance basis in Germany at around 14,000.
-Our users’ data confirms the interest in freelancing among consultants: 60% of consultingheads users are interested in a freelance position, 31% exclusively.
+The Institute for Research on Small and Medium-Sized Businesses estimates the number of consultants currently working on a freelance basis in Germany at over 50,000.
+The information provided by our users confirms the interest in freelancing among consultants: 60% of consultingheads users are interested in a freelance position, 31% are exclusively interested in it

 When is the ideal time to leave consulting as a freelancer?

-It is difficult to establish a general rule, as the ideal time to exit as a freelancer depends on you, your expertise and your network.
+It is difficult to establish a general rule, because the ideal time to exit as a freelancer depends on you, your expertise and your network.
 A full 73% of our freelance consultants on consultingheads have at least five years of professional experience in consulting:

 At consultingheads, we have also placed candidates for freelance positions who had only one or two years of consulting experience.
 However, this only works in exceptional cases and under the following conditions:

-in a niche that is particularly in demand among companies. - Despite your short experience you already have a solid
+• You already have a strong expertise in a niche that is particularly in demand among companies.

-of clients through professional and/or personal contacts as well as mediation platforms. - You bring a fair amount of self-confidence to hold your own against senior managers despite your probably younger age.
+• You bring a fair amount of self-confidence to hold your own against senior managers despite your probably younger age.

-No matter at what point you decide to exit as a freelance consultant, you should consider your decision thoroughly and plan your exit early.
+No matter at what point you decide to exit as a freelance consultant, you should consider your decision thoroughly and plan your exit plan.
 Learn more tips in the second part of our freelance series!

 The way to freelance consulting